 The client will be responsible for:

-Quotations for this service are priced per 1000 words irrespective of the number of changes or corrections ultimately made.
+Estimates for this service are priced per 1000 words irrespective of the number of changes or corrections ultimately made.
 A minimum order cost of £50 applies.
-The fee is agreed prior to commencement of work and is estimated on the standard of writing shown in a short sample of your work.
+The fee is agreed prior to commencement of work and is based on the standard of writing shown in a short sample of your work.
+If the level of work required is substantially different to that indicated by the sample I will require a revised fee.

 Turnaround times vary depending on the length of the document.
 As a guide, approximately 5 to 8 weeks should be allowed for editing a 100,000 word thesis, and a 30,000 word article may be completed in 1 to 2 weeks.
 I do not provide any quick turnaround services for entire PhD theses.